kiba/Writings/for_science/chp13_return.md

 "What?
 Oh no," Archer said.
 "Rose's ex."

-"You, James Archer, stole my girlfriend."
+"You, James Archer, stole my girlfriend," the man said in the most dramatic tone.

 "That was after that she broke off with you."
 Archer stood up from his chair.
 "And I am trying to work some new physics here."

 "Oh yeah?
 Fancying yourself a theoretical physicist?"

 Archer scoffed.
 "McKay, you know I am not capable of that shit.
-Well I am, but I preferred making stuff."
+Well I am, but I preferred making stuff.
+Even if I am a theoretical physicist, I am never going to be half as good as you."

-"I have let you know that Rodney McKay is perfectly capable of mechanical engineering.
-I am capable of making stuff."
+"Good point.
+I see that you, unlike anybody else, is capable of acknowledging my superiority.
+Nonetheless, I have let you know that Rodney McKay is perfectly capable of mechanical engineering.
+I am also capable of making stuff.
+Ha!
+I got you beat."

 "Look.
 You ain't going to win her back just because you have a greater mental chop than I do.
 So go feel superior and smug somewhere else."